jmagman/flutter-wiki/Triage.md

   * `P5` for feature requests.
   * `P6` for feature requests we're unlikely to work on in the immediate future, according to our [Roadmap](https://github.com/flutter/flutter/wiki/Roadmap).

-If it looks like it's critical --- as in something that stops further builds or is a major regression in core functionality affecting all users, consider the `P0` label.
+If it looks like it's critical (something that stops further builds or is a major regression in core functionality affecting all users) consider the `P0` label.
 If you assign the `P0` label to a bug, you _must_ reach out to a prospective owner to pass the baton for investigation.
-Try the `hackers` channel on the Discord if you don't know someone who can help, or reach out to @kf6gpe, @pcsosinski, or @hixie.
+Try the `hackers` channel on the Discord if you don't know someone who can help, or reach out to @kf6gpe, @pcsosinski, or @Hixie.
 The `P0` bug is reserved for things that "stop the presses", as they also block further rolls to customers.

 Like `P0`, we reserve `P1` and `P2` labels for things that should surface in our weekly triage meeting.
 In general, `P1` issues are bugs blocking top-tier customers from shipping immediately or breaks in core functionality affecting all users, and `P2` issues are bugs that block top-tier customers from shipping soon, or breaks in core functionality affecting most users.

 `P3` issues are issues that have been triaged up from `P4` by team triage.